 So yeah, no pressure!
 YJH says he is trying for a tiny change.
 He escorts IS up to the Club of Exclusiveness to meet with Evil Daddy.
 YJH plays the game well, as he tells his boss:

-Honestly, IS looks like he would rather be fixing a burping toilet than be up here in the Club with his Daddy.
+Honestly, IS looks like he would rather be fixing a burping toilet than being up here in the Club with his Daddy.
 YJH is invited for dinner, but bows out due to prior plans, and leaves.
 IS stands there awkwardly….and Evil Daddy gazes around the club, plasters on the fake smile and says:

 Evil Daddy leads the way up to the Club Lounge, as IS looks like he’s about to attend his own execution.
-He sits down on the leather sofa across from his father….and sits….and sits….. and looks more uncomfortable. (if that’s possible) Meanwhile Evil Daddy sits there…until the waiter offers to bring some wine, and Evil Daddy asks for SJW’s special wine.
+He sits down on the leather sofa across from his father….and sits….and sits….. and looks more uncomfortable. (if that’s possible) Meanwhile, Evil Daddy sits there…until the waiter offers to bring some wine, and Evil Daddy asks for SJW’s special wine.
 IS fidgets….this is so difficult to watch.
-I did not get this scene at all the first time around, but the braniacs at Soompi said this was Evil Daddy giving IS a chance to apologize, which he didn’t take.
+I did not get this scene at all the first time around, but the brainiacs at Soompi said this was Evil Daddy giving IS a chance to apologize, which he didn’t take.
 That I didn’t understand.
 Also, it was to show the complete breakdown of their relationship.
 That part I definitely understand.
 They can’t even make small talk with each other.
 Probably for the waiter’s benefit, Evil Daddy reminds IS that one of IS’s current teachers used to be a TA when he went to school–which doesn’t impress IS in the least.
 IS takes a sip of wine to taste it, but that’s all–a far cry from drinking with Papa Seo.
 Finally IS can’t take it anymore:

 But Evil Daddy says: